awbored/SecretTV-Playlist/README.md

-# 2026/03/17 - SecretTV Playlist
+# 2026/03/24 - SecretTV Playlist

 ## General News

-- 🍀🍀 You better be wearing green, or something, something! 🍀🍀
+- "A computer once beat me at chess, but it was no match for me at kick boxing." ~Emo Philips

 ## SecretTV Playlist